ari-party/invisible-character-detector/README.md

 # invisible-character-detector

 Detects invisible zero-width characters that are not the prefix or suffix of a word.
-Characters used in asian (and other) languages are included, you have to prevent the detection of this yourself.

 Refer to the exported types as documentation.